2023 EXCEPTIONAL SERVICE AWARD

 In 2010 the IRMMW-THz Society Board voted to institute an annual award honoring Exceptional Service to the Society and the IRMMW-THz Community at large.
 This award recognizes a single individual who has contributed continuously, and over a long period of time, to the goals of the IRMMW-THz Society and to the expansion of influence and organization of our technical community.
 The prize consists of a certificate, a compendium of all past IRMMW-THz conference brochures, and a waiver of the registration fee for attendance at the conference for the year in which the award is given.
 Nominations are open to anyone from the IRMMW-THz community.
 Winners are selected by vote of the IRMMW-THz International Organizing Committee at the conference which precedes the award.
 Nominations are open two months prior to the conference, and consist of a nominee name and affiliation and short write up describing the relevant contributions that would warrant receipt of the award (no CV’s or paper lists, please, this is a Community Service award).
 Nominations should be sent to the IRMMW-THz General Secretary: Peter H. Siegel at email@example.com.
 Winners will be announced at the IRMMW-THz Conference Banquet each year.

-THE 2022 RECIPIENT IS: Professor Daniel Mittleman of Brown University, USA.
+THE 2023 RECIPIENT IS: Professor Xi-Cheng Zhang of University of Rochester, USA.

 The first (2011) recipient of the IRMMW-THz Exceptional Service Award was Professor Rick Temkin of MIT, USA.
 His dedication reads: